Mechanical Engineering Tech (ME)

 ME 249.
 Materials and Metallurgy.
 3 Credit Hours.

-This course is a survey of the sources, preparation, properties and uses of engineering materials.
-Topics include the following the iron-carbon system, ferrous metallurgy, nonferrous metallurgy, ceramics, plastics, elastomers, composites, and finishes.
+Materials and Metallurgy is a survey of the sources, preparation, properties and uses of engineering materials.
+Topics include the iron-carbon system, ferrous metallurgy, nonferrous metallurgy, ceramics, plastics, elastomers, composites, and finishes.
 Practical laboratory activities are performed to clarify and enhance text material.
-Additional lab hours required.

 Prerequisites: Reading Proficiency